snikket-im/snikket-android/README.md

 #### How do I install Conversations?

 Conversations is entirely open source and licensed under GPLv3.
-So if you are a software developer you can check out the sources from GitHub and use Gradle to build your apk file.
+So if you are a software developer you can check out the sources from Codeberg and use Gradle to build your APK file.

 Conversations is available on [Google Play](https://play.google.com/store/apps/details?id=eu.siacs.conversations) and on [F-Droid](https://f-droid.org/en/packages/eu.siacs.conversations/).